-During early Covid-17 lockdown (May 2020) – I chose to bubble alone in Scotland, connecting online with dance groups (including Movement Medicine classes and Open Floor) and an Earth-path shamanic group.
+During early Covid-17 lockdown I chose to bubble alone in Scotland, connecting online with dance groups (including Movement Medicine classes and Open Floor) and (in May 2020) an Earth-path shamanic group.

 As an integral part of the rainbow infinity loop that, in my experience, embraces both giving and receiving, or the Each and Both in a partnership, I offer this by the name of ‘yellow petal touch’.